ProjectAdam95/ReadMe-Generator101/ReadMe.md

 - File changes updated and modified using terminal eg. Git bash to add, commit and pull e.t.c.
 - Code Editor: Used code editor e.g VS code , to modify existing code and make changes to the javascript code as per request.
 - Version Control: Regularly committed changes to a Git repository to track progress and maintain version history.
-- Testing and Debugging: Tested the application in different browsers and devices to ensure cross-browser compatibility and responsiveness.
+- Testing and Debugging: Tested the application to ensure compatibility and responsiveness.
 - Documentation: Documented code changes, setup instructions to facilitate collaboration and future maintenance.
 - Code notes: Notes explaining what each piece of code does, such as a function in Javascript.
 It is displayed above the corresponding code.
 - This enables developers to easily read the code and identify how the application works.
 Notes have been added to the JS files.